PieterPel/PieterPel/README.md

 - 👋 Hi, I’m @PieterPel
-- 👀 I’m interested in partying, economics, fiscal law and reading
+- 👀 I’m interested in econometrics, economics, tax law, reading and partying
-- 🌱 I’m currently studying econometrics, economics and fiscal law in Rotterdam, the Netherlands
+- 🌱 I’m currently studying Masters' in Quantitative Finance and Tax Law in Rotterdam, the Netherlands
-- 💞️ I’m looking to collaborate on R project for seminar